 You may also choose to present asynchronously in one (or more) of several formats.
 Please note your blog post must not be a duplication of your proceeding if you will be publishing a proceeding.

 Asynchronous presentations will be blog posts that can embed various media.
-There are two ways to get your information onto our OTESSA.org/2020 conference site:

-Regardless of your approach, your blog post might include:
+Your blog post might include:

 - An audio podcast;

 - A synchronous webinar or video recorded on your own;

 - A link to a presentation in another format not listed here (Adobe Spark, webpage, etc.);

 - Ways to engage the audience (e.g., annotations using Hypothesis, collaborative documents, use of #OTESSA20 hashtag on Twitter, etc.)